sjhiggs/sf-drainer/ReadMe.md

 # SF Queue Drainer

 Warning!
 Test in your environment, use at your own risk.
+It is unknown what will happen if the original queue is a muticast address/queue, for example.

 ## Description